esciencecenter-digital-skills/Natural-language-processing/episodes/01-welcome.md

 :::::: keypoints
-- A lesson on Natural language processing in Python is for researchers working in the field of Humanities and/or Social Sciences
+- This lesson on Natural language processing in Python is for researchers working in the field of Humanities and/or Social Sciences
 - This lesson is an introduction to NLP and aims at implementing first practical NLP applications from scratch
 ::::::